bleutzinn/gitsync-testing/pages/01.home/default.md

 title: Home
 ---

-## Editable plugin with SimpleMDE Markdown Editor
+## Editablze plugin with SimpleMDE Markdown Editor

 This is a demo of the [Editable plugin](https://github.com/bleutzinn/grav-plugin-editable/blob/master/README.md) for [Grav](http://github.com/getgrav/grav) when used with [SimpleMDE](https://simplemde.com/) as the editor.